 3D Printed Jewelry is no longer a distant reality.
 In fact, it’s already trending.
-Fashion designers, budding entrepreneurs, and 3D printing enthusiasts across the globe are experimenting and creating highly polished, complex, and beautiful jewelry pieces.
+Fashion designers, budding entrepreneurs, and 3D printing enthusiasts across the globe are experimenting and creating highly polished, complex, and beautiful jewellery pieces.
 Ranging from earrings, necklaces, bangles and what not.

 3D printing has a plethora of applications, but most of these fall within the technological and healthcare domain.
 So, what role can it play in fashion & lifestyle?
 Let’s find out.